Clarke Sanders

 Clarke Sanders is an American politician.
 He serves as a Republican member for the 69th district of the Kansas House of Representatives.

+Career

 In 2021, Sanders was elected for the 69th district of the Kansas House of Representatives.
 He succeeded J. R. Claeys.
 Sanders assumed office on January 11, 2021.
-He was a radio personality for the radio broadcasting station KSAL, hosting Friendly Fire and The Clarke Sanders Show.
+Sanders serves on the committees for Taxation, Federal and State Affairs, and Education.
+Prior to his time in the legislature, he was a radio personality for the radio broadcasting station KSAL, hosting Friendly Fire and The Clarke Sanders Show.
+He has also served as the President of Salinians for Life.

+In 2020, Sanders gave an interview where he declared support for the "Value Them Both" Amendment, the 2nd Amendment, and term limits of six years for Kansas Representatives.
+He indicated that he did not support expanding Medicaid due to the costs.
+He has also expressed support for medical marijuana, and pledged to vote in favor of it in the legislature.